Language Translation

 • Size of the lot is less than one half (0.5) acre - the land disturbance is assumed to be the actual size of the lot.

-• Commercial, Industrial, and multi-family dwellings: land disturbance on each individual lot is estimated to be:
+• Commercial, Industrial, and multi-family dwellings: land disturbance on each individual lot is estimated as follows:

 • Once each individual lot is prepared to be developed, a minimum of one (1) acre disturbed must be used for each lot.
-To further clarify, all out lots associated with a multi-lot commercial project must obtain their own permit coverage regardless of lot size.
-This determination has been made based on the overall development is a larger common plan of development.
+To further clarify, all operators on each out lot associated with the multi-lot commercial project must obtain their own permit coverage regardless of lot size.
+This requirement applies to these projects as they are considered part of a larger common plan of development.

-The overall developer of a project site that has obtained a permit is required to develop a plan that meets the requirements of the Construction Stormwater General Permit (CSGP).
+The overall developer of a project site that has obtained permit coverage is required to develop a plan that meets the requirements of the Construction Stormwater General Permit (CSGP).

-The CSGP assumes that land disturbance associated with a one (1) acre or more single-family residential lot will only disturb 0.5 acre.
-Therefore, the builder/lot operator on a single-family residential lot within a permitted project site does not need to submit a separate construction/stormwater pollution prevention plan (SWP3) or a Notice of Intent.
-However, if during a site inspection it is determined that land disturbance has exceeded one acre and the operations occurring at the site are out of compliance, the agency representative may require the individual lot owner to file a SWP3 and a Notice of Intent.
+Note: If it is determined that operations occurring at the building lot are out of compliance, the agency representative may require the individual lot operator/builder to file a Notice of Intent.
 This decision will be based on the conditions and compliance level associated with the individual lot in question.

 Applicability of Specific Project Types and Operations

-Following is a list of project types and operations and how the Construction Stormwater General Permit (CSGP) applies to each activity:
+The following is a list of common project types and operations and how the Construction Stormwater General Permit (CSGP) applies to each activity.
+IDEM has also developed a Guidance Document [PDF] that summarizes the various types of projects and lists each requirement.

 Strip Developments

-A single-family residential dwelling that is not part of a multi-lot project or a larger common plan of development or sale is excluded from filing a Construction Plan and a notice of intent if land disturbance is less than one acre.
+A single-family residential dwelling that is not part of a multi-lot project or a larger common plan of development or sale must obtain permit coverage where the projected land disturbance is one (1) acre or more.
+Prior to submitting the Notice of Intent a construction/stormwater pollution prevention plan is required and must be submitted for review.

-Land disturbance for single family residential lots is limited to those activities associated with construction of a dwelling/garage, driveways, septic system, and others essential to the residence.
-Land-disturbing activities that are not considered essential include, but are not limited to ponds, out buildings, etc. These types of activities will require submittal of a construction plan and permit based on the one-acre land disturbance threshold.
+Land disturbance for single family residential lot is limited to those activities associated with construction of a dwelling, garage, driveways, septic system, and other essential to the residence.
+Land-disturbing activities that are not considered essential include, but are not limited to ponds, out buildings, etc. These types of activities will require submittal of a construction/stormwater pollution prevention plan and permit coverage based on the one (1) acre land disturbance threshold.

 Off-site Construction Activities that Provide Services to a Project